 Contact your local New York State Career Center (www.labor.ny.gov/career-center-locator) to attend interview preparation workshops and get individual feedback on your interview skills.
-You can also use Interviewstream as a resource to practice for interviews: dol.ny.gov/interviewstream.

 KNOW YOURSELF AND YOUR RELEVANT STRENGTHS

 The first step in preparing for an interview is to know your strengths and skills.
 Personal traits can be described as your unique qualities.
 For example, a trait can be that you're dependable, flexible or punctual.
 Traits are different from skills that are knowledge-based and typically gained from education and experience.
 Always be prepared to provide an example of how you demonstrated skills and how they can contribute to the organization.